 In this powerful opening stanza, Césaire is shaming the audience for not remembering the suffering that he and other people of African descent have gone through.
 People of African descent are mentally traumatized by the things they have seen, and every time they close their eyes they see horrific images.

 The second stanza shames the audience again, only this time instead of shaming them for not remembering his suffering, he shames them for acting like they don’t see the physical characteristics of someone who his sad and broken down when they look at him.
 He has deep dark circles under his eyes and visible stains of tears.
-And yet, they pretend that he (he symbolizing all African people living under colonization or racism) are fine.
+And yet, they pretend that he (he symbolizing all African people living under colonization or racism) is fine.

 Following on from the second stanza, the speaker is telling the audience that there is something deep and powerful within the spirits of the African people that they cannot see with the naked eye.
 He calls it “a buffalo sunk to the very hilt of the swamp’s eyes”, a beautiful example of a metaphor.